 NOTE: Before installing a new filter cartridge make sure the surfaces where the cartridge comes in contact with the mounting plate are absolutely clean.
 Dirt can be washed into the fuel injection system.
 This may result in severe damage to the fuel injection pump or nozzles.
-Your generator set may have two secondary filters, depending on the fuel supply system.
 Do not "prefill" the new fuel filter as the fuel used may be contaminated and damage the fuel system components.